-Consistent with accreditation requirements, all BAC undergraduate students are required to complete 40-45 (depending on the program in which the student is enrolled) credits in Liberal Studies, including courses in the humanities, social sciences, physical sciences and the arts.
-These courses contribute to an understanding of the broader social and cultural contexts that make design meaningful.
+Consistent with accreditation requirements, all BAC undergraduate students are required to complete 40-45 credits in Liberal Studies, depending on the program in which the student is enrolled.
+These credits are fulfilled by courses in the humanities, social sciences, physical sciences, and the arts.
+An education in these areas contributes to an understanding of the broader social and cultural contexts that make design meaningful.